 This type of trust protects a financially irresponsible beneficiary by limiting their access to the trust funds.
 With a spendthrift trust, you include a provision in the trust agreement that dictates how much and even when a beneficiary receives any payments from the trust.
 A trustee will be responsible for making these distributions and managing the trust according to your terms, making a spendthrift trust ideal if you have a financially risky beneficiary.

 A spendthrift trust is just one of many different types of trusts and may be an important part of your estate plan.

-Spendthrift trusts can offer asset protection from a beneficiary’s creditor and limit how much the beneficiary receives
+Spendthrift trusts can offer asset protection from a beneficiary’s creditor and limit how much the beneficiary receives.

-A spendthrift trust operates like a normal trust, but includes a spendthrift clause or spendthrift provision
+A spendthrift trust operates like a normal trust, but includes a spendthrift clause or spendthrift provision.

-A trust is a separate legal entity that holds different types of assets for the intended benefit and use of its heirs, called beneficiaries.
-The grantor or settlor is the person who creates the trust and puts assets into it.
+A trust is a separate legal entity that holds different types of assets for the intended benefit and use of trust beneficiaries.
+With a spendthrift trust, the grantor or settlor limits how much and how often the trust beneficiary receives money from the trust and under what circumstances in their trust agreement.

 To make sure the spendthrift clause is drafted in proper legal terms, you can seek the legal advice of a professional like an estate planning lawyer.